QP-structures of degree 3 and CLWX 2-algebroids: The -algebroid associated to a split Lie 2-algebroid

 \section{The $\LWX$ $2$-algebroid associated to a split Lie 2-algebroid}

-In this section, we first recall the definition of a split Lie 2-algebroid.
-Then we describe a split Lie 2-algebroid using the graded Poisson bracket on $T^*[3]\huaA^*[2]$.
-Finally, we construct an $\LWX$ 2-algebroid $\huaA\oplus\huaA^*[1]$ from a Lie 2-algebroid $\huaA$.
+In this section, we first describe a split Lie 2-algebroid structure on a graded vector bundle $A_{-1}\oplus A_0$ using the graded Poisson bracket on $T^*[3](A_0\oplus A^*_{-1})[1]$.
+Then we construct a $\LWX$ 2-algebroid $\huaA\oplus\huaA^*[1]$ from a split Lie 2-algebroid $\huaA$ with explicit formulas using the usual language of differential calculus.
+In Section 6, we will generalize this result to the case of split Lie 2-bialgebroids using the tool of derived brackets and graded geometry.